-For additional information about which plants present a poisonous risk to your pet, visit the ASPCA website.
+For additional information about which plants present a poisonous risk to your pet, visit the Banfield Pet Hospital website.

 It’s important to take your new puppy for an initial checkup with a veterinarian.
 We recommend carefully selecting a veterinarian and making an appointment for your puppy in advance of bringing him home.

 Here are some tips for selecting a veterinarian: